irasan/MP1-beauty-salon/README.md

 * Contact page shows all contact details of the salon.

 As a return client of the salon, I want to find a name of the stylist who treated me before:
-* Team page shows pictures of all stylists who work in the salon and their name and story.
+* Team page shows pictures of all stylists who work in the salon and their names and stories.

 ## How To Run This Project Locally
 To clone this project into GitHub, you will need:
 * A GitHub account.
-Create your GitHub account [here]()
+Create your GitHub account [here](https://github.com/)
-* Use the Chrome brouser
+* Use the Chrome browser

 Then follow these steps:
-1. Install the GitPod browser extentions for Chrome.
+1. Install the GitPod browser [extentions for Chrome](https://chrome.google.com/webstore/detail/gitpod-dev-environments-i/dodmmooeoklaejobgleioelladacbeki).
 1. Restart the browser.
-1. Log into GitPod using your GitHub account.
+1. Log into [GitPod](https://gitpod.io/) using your GitHub account.
 1. Navigate to the project GitHub repository.
 1. Click the green "GitPod" button in the top right corner.
 1. This will trigger a new GitPod workspace to be created from the code in GitHub where you can work locally.